UIronsMaths/Quant-Puzzle-Editorials/README.md

 ## More

 If you're a student, academic, quant or interviewer please feel free to use these as learning aids or share them.
-If you have puzzle suggestions or spot an error, open an issue or submit via my website.
+If you have puzzle suggestions or spot an error, open an issue.

 Latest PDFs always available here.